List of divisions in India

 India is a union of states and union territories as per article 1 of the Indian Constitution.
 Some states and union territories are further divided into divisions, which are made up of groups of districts.
-A division is led by an officer of the Indian Administrative Service, known as a divisional commissioner.
-There are 111 divisions in India.
+An administrative division is led by an officer of the Indian Administrative Service, known as a divisional commissioner.
+There are 104 divisions in India.

-The states of Andhra Pradesh, Goa, Manipur, Mizoram, Sikkim, Tamil Nadu, Telangana, and Tripura, Kerala as well as five of the union territories (Note: Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli and Daman and Diu, Lakshadweep Islands and Puducherry) are not divided into divisions.
+The states of Andhra Pradesh, Goa, Gujarat, Kerala, Manipur, Mizoram, Sikkim, Tamil Nadu, Telangana, and Tripura as well as five of the union territories (Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli and Daman and Diu, Lakshadweep Islands and Puducherry) are not divided into divisions.
 Instead, these states and territories go directly from the state to the district level for administrative purposes.